NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Your karma level effects your real life too, for example you may be entitled to free upgrades at shows, flights, events, hotels, etc. You may also be entitled to special discounts in shops, etc and if you have enough karma you can get free holidays, etc too.
 The higher your karma the more society will reward you.
 The list is endless of what is possible.
 We envision that eventually this will be deeply  integrated into all of society.
 This reflects how the Universe actually works and is part of the real-time simulation aspect of Our World.

+### OAPPS - Write Once, Deploy Everywhere

+OAPP's (OASIS Apps) that use the OASIS API can be deployed anywhere across any network, platform, API or protocol.
+This includes Holochain, every popular blockchain, ActivityPub, IPFS, SOLID & many more... check the growing list of providers supported below..

+Gone are the days of having to write multiple dApps and having to spend lots of time setting up your dev enviroment for each one such as the network, wallet, account, etc. The OASIS API can manage all of this for you with one simple to use UI (web, desktop and Unity versions planned).
+The Unity UI will in fact be Our World and will be the most feature rich through the XR interface.

+You can also of course fully manage every feature and option through the API itself so you could even write your own UI to it if you so wished.

+### OAPPS - Full Cross-API Support Across All Networks/Platforms/APIs/Protocols

+OAPP's that use the OASIS API can access all API functions of the various supported providers (networks/platforms/APIs/Protocols) through a simple asbstraction layer built on top of them.

+### One API To Rule Them All - Abstraction Layer Over The New Distributed Decentralised Internet

+The OASIS API will allow you to connect into everything including e-commerce, trading, security, social networks, blockchains, holochain networks, etc.

+### OASIS API Can Manage All Of Your Tokens/Exchanges/Wallets All In One Place

+The OASIS API will allow you to easily manage all of your tokens/exchanges/wallets in one place with a simple to use API.
+You will also be able to manage them through the OASIS API UI (web, desktop & Unity).

 <a name="our-world-is-the-xr-ir-unified-interface-to-the-holochain-ecosystem"></a>
 ### Our World Is The XR/IR Unified Interface To The Holochain Ecosystem